RTEMS/rtems-docs/eng/req/items.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This attribute set specifies a boolean value.
-Only the ``description`` attribute is required.
-The following attributes are explicitly defined for this
+Only the ``description`` attribute is mandatory.
+The explicit attributes for this type are:
-type:

 assert
     The attribute value shall be a boolean.
 This optional attribute defines the